Why This Quest Defines Your Endgame

 How to avoid this mistake:

-• When in doubt, talk before shooting
+- When in doubt, talk before acting

 Securing Initial Cooperation: Convincing the Leaders

 With prerequisites complete, you now need to convince both leaders that negotiation is worth attempting.
+Note: before meeting with Ruth, Vicar Laureate Alden Levin will ask you to mention the alliance to her—invoking his name during your conversation with Ruth is a useful starting point.

 Convincing Auntie Cleo